jenkinsci/dynatrace-plugin/README.md

 The advanced section enables you to set a delay before retrieving the test results from the server.
 Change this settings if you are not getting all the test results in Jenkins.

-### Build settings
+### Build configuration

-In the build settings (build name / configure), first enable Dynatrace Application Monitoring in the Build Environment and fill the required fields.
+In the build configuration (build name / configure), first enable Dynatrace Application Monitoring in the **Build Environment** and fill the required fields.

 ![alt tag](https://github.com/Dynatrace/Dynatrace-Jenkins-Plugin/blob/master/img/conf/build_environment.png)